graemerocher/micronaut-oraclecloud-workshop/lab_gettingstarted/lab_gettingstarted.md

 # Getting to Know Micronaut

 ## Introduction
-In this lab you are going to learn how to navigate around a Micronaut project structure.
+In this lab you will learn how to navigate around a Micronaut project structure.

 Estimated Lab Time: 10 minutes